 Called to Lead: Building Schools That See, Serve, and Strengthen Every Student

 My professional vision as an educational leader—grounded in democratic, distributed, and transformational leadership—is to cultivate a school community where every student is known, challenged, and supported academically, socially, and emotionally.
 This vision is realized through systems that are equitable, culturally responsive, and intentionally designed to meet the needs of diverse learners.
-I envision a school where the pursuit of excellence is not reserved for a few, but expected, nurtured, and accessible to all, and where leadership is rooted in service, integrity, and a steadfast commitment to justice.
+I envision a school where the pursuit of excellence is not reserved for a few but expected, nurtured, and accessible to all, and where leadership is rooted in service, integrity, and a commitment to justice.

 Central to this vision is my deep passion for special education and the students it serves.
 I believe students with disabilities are not problems to be solved, but strengths to be affirmed and supported.
 Their success is not incidental—it is a direct measure of a school’s commitment to equity, inclusion, and high expectations for every learner.
+My coursework in EDA 762: Leadership for Inclusive Schooling strengthened this belief by helping me better understand the responsibility of school leaders to develop systems that provide meaningful access and support for students with disabilities, English language learners, and other diverse learners.
+The course challenged me to think beyond compliance and to focus more intentionally on inclusion as a leadership responsibility, directly tied to student outcomes and school culture.

 As an African American–Latino man, educator, and administrator, I am also deeply aware of the power of representation.
 What I bring into any space matters.
 My presence challenges traditional narratives about who leads, who teaches, and who belongs in positions of influence.
 I lead with the understanding that for many students—particularly Black and Brown students and those receiving special education services—seeing someone who reflects their identity in leadership can affirm their potential and reshape their sense of possibility.
 This awareness informs my leadership approach, ensuring that I advocate for inclusive practices, equitable opportunities, and systems that affirm the identities and lived experiences of all students.